"The group also said the medications would not further delay healing in patients with nonhealing nonvertebral fractures.

 In Canada - Call your doctor for medical advice about side effects.
 You may report side effects to Health Canada at 1-866-234-2345.

-Before having any surgery (especially dental procedures), tell your doctor and dentist about this medication and all other products you use (including prescription drugs, nonprescription drugs, and herbal products).
+Before having surgery (especially dental procedures), tell your doctor and dentist about all the products you use (including prescription drugs, nonprescription drugs, and herbal products).
 Your doctor or dentist may tell you to stop taking ibandronate before your surgery.
 Ask for specific instructions about stopping or starting this medication.

 Caution is advised if you are pregnant or planning to become pregnant in the future.
 This medication may stay in your body for many years.
 Its effects on an unborn baby are not known.
 Discuss the risks and benefits with your doctor before starting treatment with ibandronate.

 It is unknown if this drug passes into breast milk.
 Consult your doctor before breast-feeding.

 Now you can gain knowledge and insight about a drug treatment with Patient Discussions.